DA0-DA0/docs/docs/introduction/technical-breakdown.md

 - [Migaloo](https://twitter.com/migaloo_zone)

 ### Developer Wiki
-Further technical documentation can be found in the [contracts github wiki](https://github.com/DA0-DA0/dao-contracts/wiki).
+Further technical documentation can be found in the [contracts Github wiki](https://github.com/DA0-DA0/dao-contracts/wiki).

 ## What is CosmWasm?